Programmable Property-Based Testing: A Dependently Typed Property Language

 However, we are not restricted to providing the core property definition as the final user-level interface.
 Instead, we develop a simple surface-level language that allows users to write simplified properties, using typeclasses to fill in the remaining information.
 For example, the same property can be defined in our framework as in the much more straightforward snippet that follows: \begin{rocqcode} Definition prop_eval := ForAll $e$ :- Expr, Check (fun '$e$ => eval e == eval (optimize e)). \end{rocqcode}

-In addition, users can override particular aspects of the property easily.
+In addition, users can override particular aspects of the property with lightweight annotations.
 For example, specifying a particular generator to be used, such as \CC{gen} can be done as follows: \begin{rocqcode} Definition prop_eval := ForAll $e$ :- Expr gen:gen, Check (fun '$e$ => eval e == eval (optimize e)). \end{rocqcode}

 Most of this surface language is achieved using Rocq's powerful notation mechanism, including its support for recursive notations.
 The final piece of the puzzle to simplify \CC{Check} definitions relies on typeclasses.
 In particular, we associate each predicate with its corresponding context and a proof of that correspondence, in a class we name \CC{Untuple}: \begin{rocqcode} Class Untuple (A : Type) := { untuple : Ctx ; untuple_correct : [[untuple]] = A }. \end{rocqcode} We then provide instances for the empty context and the bind: \begin{rocqcode} Instance Untuple_empty : Untuple unit := { untuple := \emp ; untuple_correct := eq_refl }.
 Instance Untuple_pair {A B} `{Untuple B} : Untuple (A * B) := { untuple := A \. @untuple B _ ; untuple_correct := ... }. \end{rocqcode} Before finally providing a convenient user-level wrapper for property conclusions, which we used above: \begin{rocqcode} Definition Check {A} `{Untuple A} (p : A -> bool) : Prop (@untuple A _). refine (Check (@untuple A _) _). rewrite untuple_correct. exact p.
 Defined. \end{rocqcode}